tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

   - Increases the throughput and RCU consumed
   - Limit the impact of parallel scans just like you would for Scans
 - Can use a ProjectionExpression + FilterExpression (no change to RCU)

+### LSI & GSI

+#### Local Secondary Index (LSI)
+- Alternate range key for your table, local to the hash key
+- Up yo five local secondary indexes per table
+- The sort key consists of exactly one scalar attribute
+- The attribute that you choose must be a scalar string, number of binary
+- LSI must be defined at table creation